annaoooo/PairHuman/readme.md

 ### Data Curation and Ethical Standards
 The PairHuman dataset was curated with strict standards to ensure that all content adheres to ethical guidelines:
 - **Content Quality**: All images in the dataset have been manually reviewed to ensure they are free from pornography, violence, bias, or discrimination.
 - **Anonymity and Privacy**:  Data annotations do not include any personally identifiable or biometric information (e.g., facial identity).
 Only general attribute information is included, such as gender, age range, attire, and actions.
+- **Metadata Removal**: All EXIF data, geolocation tags, and source metadata have been systematically stripped from images to prevent accidental privacy disclosure.
+- **Sensitive Content Exclusion**: Images depicting private or sensitive scenarios were excluded during manual screening.

 ### Usage Restrictions
 The dataset is provided with specific usage limitations: